EdwinWenink/archive_fever/content/posts/43-notes_tagging.md

 set tags+=./tags;,tags
 ```

+The semicolon allows Vim to recursively move up a file tree to look for a tags file in case it doesn't find one as explained [here](https://vim.fandom.com/wiki/Single_tags_file_for_a_source_tree).
 You can now search tags *with autocompletion* with the `tselect` command, or `ts` for short.

 I for example have a tag `@workflow`, so I would type in `:ts work <TAB>`, which auto completes `ts workflow`.